dalesgit/dalesgit.github.io/relg101-s19/presentations/sq-morality-deleted-s19.md

 The pacifist scholar Roland Bainton argued in his study of *Christian ATttitudes Toward War and Peace* that holy wars -- wars fought for religious reasons -- tend to become crusades -- wars in which the enemy is counted as demonic and worthy of total extermination.
 As you think of wars in the 20th c. and 21st c.
 Is this true?

+---

+### Christianity and Prayer
+- Prayer can be seen as an obligation or duty of Christians.
+- Prayer is, therefore, justified by the command of God.
+- But, prayer might also be seen as an activity that is justified by the command of God.
+- Thus, prayer is justified in deontological terms and it is also an act justified by certain ends.

+---

+### Religion and Morality: Patterns
+- In the case of Hinduism and the caste system, there is evidence of **religion and morality in tension**.
+- Because the ideal of renunciation indicates the priority of sacred-regarding over other-regarding concerns, religion and morality appear to be in competition.
+- The same tension is evident in the biblical **story of Abraham**.

+---

+### Religion and Morality: Patterns
+- In the case of Islam, one finds **evidence of religion complementing and filling out morality**.
+- Ordinary moral concern suggests that war is an act in need of justification.
+- From the standpoint of classical Sunni teaching, religion justified the use of war to extend or defend the borders of the territory of Islam, at the discretion of the leader of the Muslim community, according to the command of God.

+---

+### Religion and Morality: Patterns
+- Christian discussion of the question "why pray?" provides evidence of religion animating the moral life, that is, providing reinforcement to the will to do what is good.
+- One could cite other examples of religion animating the moral life in the teaching of Christianity, Judaism, and Islam on martyrdom, and again, in Buddhist emphasis on meditation, or in the Confucian approach to ritual.